Provable Coordination for LLM Agents via Message Sequence Charts: Proofs

 for some word \(s_X\).
 Define

 Then \(M'\) is an MSC. \end{lemma}

 \begin{proof}[Proof of Lemma~\ref{lem:strip-decision-prefix}] The deleted events on each lifeline form an initial segment of the decision-prefix block \(d_X^\nu\).

 We check that no unmatched receive is created.
 Consider a control channel \(B\to A\) (owner to recipient).
 The owner's send \(\mathtt{send}\ B(\nu,\kappa_{\mathsf{ctrl}}^P)\to A\) appears in \(d_B^\nu\), and the recipient's matching receive \(\mathtt{recv}\ A(\nu,\kappa_{\mathsf{ctrl}}^P)\leftarrow B\) is the sole event of \(d_A^\nu\).
 If the send is present in \(w_B\), it lies in \(d_B^\nu\) and is absent from \(r_B\).
 The receive is either also present in \(w_A\) (so \(w_A=d_A^\nu t_A\) and it is likewise absent from \(r_A\)), or absent from \(w_A\) entirely.
 In both sub-cases no unmatched receive appears in \(M'\).
 If the send is absent (\(w_B\prec d_B^\nu\)), then \(M\) being an MSC ensures the receive is absent from \(w_A\) as well (otherwise it would be unmatched in \(M\)), so nothing changes for \(A\).
 In all cases no unmatched receive is introduced.
 Since \(d_X^\nu\) consists entirely of control events (the choice letter and control sends/receives), non-control events appear only in the suffix \(s_X\) and are fully preserved in \(M'\), hence no unmatched receive or send is introduced on non-control channels either.
+On each control channel, stripping removes either a matched initial control send/receive pair, or a control send whose receive has not yet occurred.
+In the latter case, the recipient has not passed its initial control receive and therefore has no later events on that channel.
+Consequently, the FIFO indices of surviving sends and receives are shifted equally, and every surviving receive remains matched to the same surviving send as in \(M\).
+Label compatibility is therefore preserved.

-Label compatibility holds because \(M'\) retains a subset of \(M\)'s events with the same labels.
-Acyclicity of the happens-before order is preserved because any cycle in \(M'\) would be a cycle in \(M\), contradicting \(M\) being an MSC.
+For acyclicity, every local-successor edge in \(M'\) corresponds to a nonempty local-order path in \(M\), while every surviving message edge is also a message edge of \(M\).
+Hence every causal cycle in \(M'\) would induce a causal cycle in \(M\), contradicting that \(M\) is an MSC.
 Hence \(M'\) is an MSC.

 \end{proof}

 \paragraph{If-construct case.} Let